line/stellite/SERVER_GUIDE.md

 * "port" is a QUIC server UDP port to be accessed by QUIC Discovery.
 * "ma" (Max-Age) is the number of seconds Alt-Svc header values are cached and thus usable.

 Note that only the default values (p="1" and ma="604800", where "604800" = 7 days) are permitted in the current version (2015-09-08).
-You cannot modify probability and ma parameters with this version.
+You cannot modify the probability and the "ma" parameter with this version.

 For detailed information, please refer to the [QUIC Discovery docs](https://docs.google.com/document/d/1i4m7DbrWGgXafHxwl8SwIusY2ELUe8WX258xt2LFxPM/edit?pref=2&pli=1) provided by Google.